DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Placement-Setup.md

 Configure section placement orientation and side:

 - **Side Selection** - Choose which side of the path to place sections.
-Right, Left or Both sides
+Right, Left or Both sides.
-- **Angle Definition** - Define the angle of section placement
+- **Angle Definition** - Define the angle of section placement.

 ![Side and Angle Settings](../../../assets/images/GIFs/GP/Side-and-Angle-Settings.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DiCivil Package](https://diroots.com/civil3D-plugins/DiCivil/).</sub>